mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Let us imagine a kinder garden:

 The class of 28 children is subdivided in groups of 7.
-Each group has their own table.
+Each group has its own table.

 The teacher gives them a painting assignment: They need to paint a red triangle, a blue square, a green circle and put a yellow border around the three.
 The kids are very experienced with painting already, so the teacher can confidently leave the smarter ones to their own devices, and spent more time on those who need help.